 We can report that we made it round the Xi’an wall in just over an hour.
 Our guide, who clearly thought we were fat old women likely to have a coronary on the way, could barely conceal his astonishment!

-A Xi’an Report on the Old City Wall Wouldn’t be Complete Without Key Facts
+A Xi’an Report on the Old City Wall Wouldn’t Be Complete Without These Key Facts:

-- The wall is very easy to cycle and mostly flat, but there are some slopes and the path is quite bumpy.
-Do take cycling shorts or padded pants, or risk walking like John Wayne when you get off your bike
+- The city wall is very easy to cycle and mostly flat, but there are some slopes and the path is quite bumpy.
+Take cycling shorts or padded pants, or risk walking like John Wayne when you get off your bike

 - It can get very hot up on the wall, even on an overcast day, so make sure you have a bottle of water in your bag.
 You can buy water on the wall, but you’ll pay a premium price for it